eliseevmv/Checkout-DotNet-Challenge/readme.txt

         It is unclear what status code should Payment Gateway return to the merchant if Bank processed the payment but data store returned an error.
         I have decided to use 200 because the payment has actually been made.

+Scenarios for the retrieving payment details endpoint

+    1. Happy path

+        Merchant
+            submits a request to the payment gateway Payment gateway
+            retrieves the payment details from its data store returns 200 and the payment details to the merchant

+    2. Incorrect payment id

+        Merchant
+            submits a request with incorrect payment id to the payment gateway Payment gateway
+            tries to retrieves the payment details from its data store but does not find it returns 404 to the merchant

+    3. Database exception

+        Merchant
+            submits a request to the payment gateway Payment gateway
+            tries to retrieves the payment details from its data store data store returns an exception
+            returns 500 to the merchant

+        If the data store returns an exception, Payment Gateway should retry several times.
+        It can help resolve errors related to intermittent connectivity issues and make this scenario less likely.